 About Linda B Cottler

 Dr. Cottler’s research has also focused on populations underrepresented in the research enterprise to increase health equity.
 She is Founding Director of HealthStreet (1989)—a community engagement program of the UF CTSA in which Community Health Workers assess health concerns and needs of community members and provide referrals to medical and social services and opportunities to participate in research.
 Cottler is Director of the Community Engagement for the UF Clinical and Translational Science Institute.
-She also serves on the Board of Directors of the Association for Clinical and Translational Science, and is Co-Chair of the Special Interest Group PACER (Partners for the Advancement of Community Engaged Research).
+She also serves on the Board of Directors of the Association for Clinical and Translational Science (President 2022 to 2024), and is Co-Chair of the Special Interest Group PACER (Partners for the Advancement of Community Engaged Research).

 FACEAmerican College of Epidemiology

 - Substance Use Epidemiology, particularly opioids

 - community engagement

 Perceived Risk of Weekly Cannabis Use, Past 30-Day Cannabis Use, and Frequency of Cannabis Use Among Pregnant Women in the United States